Skip advert

 Advertisement

-BMW has done a fine job with its fully electric i4.
-The move to battery power has simply highlighted the German manufacturer’s renowned engineering skill, and buyers can rest assured that none of the company’s driver-focused DNA has been lost in translation.
+The engineers in Munich have done a fine job with the BMW i4.
+It’s the fully electric version of the 4 Series Gran Coupe, and the move to battery power has simply highlighted the German manufacturer’s renowned engineering skill.
+Buyers can rest assured that none of the company’s driver-focused DNA has been lost in translation.

 Advertisement - Article continues below